Seeed-Studio/wiki-documents/docs/Grove-I2C_High_Accuracy_Temperature_Sensor-MCP9808.md

 The Grove - I2C High Accuracy Temperature Sensor(MCP9808) is a high accuracy digital module based on MCP9808.
 Unlike other sensors, you can choose the measurement resolution of this sensor.
 In addition to high-precision temperature measurements, we also offer programmable temperature alert.
-We use a separate pin to output the alarm signal, you will find it so convenient to use this signal as an interruption for you control board.
+We use a separate pin to output the alarm signal, you will find it so convenient to use this signal as an interruption to control other board.

 All in all, we believe this sensor will be a new star for temperature control.